heavenstobetsy/Kaggle/README.md

-###•	Predicting shelter animal outcomes: adoption, death, euthanasia, return to owner, and transfer.
+###•	Predicting shelter animal outcomes: adoption, death, euthanasia, return to owner, and transfer: adaptive bbooster classifier.
 *This is a multi-class classification problem.
 Data exploration, visualization, and classification.*  Currently a work in progress.
 I cleaned the data and used sklearn: first I used an adaboost classifier and used log loss as an evaluation metric.
 Next up is a random forest model.

 ![Alt text](https://github.com/heavenstobetsy/Kaggle/blob/master/images/Shelter.PNG "Shelter Adoptions")